Insert your videos directly into posts and pages on your website; they’ll be automatically uploaded to VideoPress hosting.

-VideoPress will automatically default to the Match Video setting, which will allow the progress bar to adapt to the video as it plays.
-If you toggle off Match Video, you’ll be presented with three color sections to change: Main, Loaded, and Progress.
+VideoPress will automatically default to the Dynamic color setting, which will allow the progress bar to adapt to the video as it plays.
+If you toggle off Dynamic color, you’ll be presented with three color sections to change: Main, Loaded, and Progress.

-After you select your desired Progress Bar colors, be sure to click Save Colors.
-Now, you’ll be able to see and customize your selected colors while previewing them in the player.
-When you update your page or post, these color changes will be live on your selected video.
+After you select your desired Progress Bar colors, the player on the page will update automatically, allowing you to preview the colors you have selected before publishing or updating a page or post.
+When you publish or update your page or post, these color changes will be live on your selected video.

 Privacy and Rating

-Rating: Allows you to select a rating for the video, based on its content.
+- Rating: Select a rating for the video, based on its content.

-Privacy: This setting allows you to change whether or not the video is considered Private, for site members only, or Public, for all visitors to your site.
+- Privacy: Decide who gets to see your videos: site members only (private), or all visitors to your site (public).
 For more information, check out our VideoPress: Privacy article.

-Allow Download: This allows you to control whether the VideoPress player should include the option for users to download the video.
+- Allow Download: Control whether the VideoPress player should include the option for users to download the video.

-The advanced tab lets you add a CSS class to your block, allowing you to write custom CSS and style the block as you see fit.
+Here you can add a CSS class to your block, so you can write custom CSS and style the block as you see fit.

-Please note that the video player is embedded in an iframe, meaning it’s not possible to style the video player with CSS.
+The VideoPress video player is embedded in an iframe, meaning it’s not possible to style the video player itself.
+Only the

-You can also add an HTML anchor to the block, which lets you link directly to that section of the page.
+You can also add an HTML anchor to the block, to create a link directly to that section of the page.